 Chocolate Fudge Cookies:

 brown and fragrant.
-Let nuts cool and then chop coarsely.
+Let the nuts cool and then chop coarsely.

-or whisk together the flour, baking powder, salt, and espresso powder.
+or whisk the flour with the baking powder, salt, and instant espresso powder (if using).

 Melt the chocolate and butter in a stainless

-steel bowl placed over a saucepan of simmering water, stirring until smooth.
+steel (heatproof) bowl, placed over a saucepan of simmering water, stirring until smooth.
 Remove from heat and set aside

 (or with a hand mixer), beat the sugar